 The storage temperature of the wine should always be between 50 and 65 degrees F. When you store wine in this range, the wine will develop quite nicely.
 In the days before chilling, you stored the wine in underground cellars and pits.
-When refrigerators appeared, it quickly became the easiest and most convenient way to store wine in them, thus allowing you to maintain the same desired temperature all the time.
+When refrigerators appeared, they quickly became the easiest and most convenient way to store wine in them, thus allowing you to maintain the same desired temperature all the time.

 Science Plays an Essential Role in Winemaking

 In this day and age, science plays an essential role in winemaking.
 Over the years, science has proven that aging is actually a chain of chemical reactions that occur over time.
 Chemical reactions can be good or bad, depending on the temperature.
 Chemical reactions have unique energy factors that you must fulfill for an individual response to occur.
 If the temperature is not correct, the chemical reactions in the wine will not do the best work.